-The effects of the crisis caused by the Covid-19 virus pandemic did not affect the Company's operations in 2020, nor are their effects on the Company's future operations expected, considering that the Company is in the process of voluntary liquidation, which is expected to end in 2021.
+The effects of the Covid-19 pandemic did not have any impact on the Company's operations in 2021 nor are they expected to affect Company's future activities, given that the Company is undergoing a voluntary liquidation, which is expected to be completed in 2022.

-23. EVENTS AFTER THE REPORTING PERIOD
+21. EVENTS AFTER THE REPORTING PERIOD

-There have been no significant events after the reporting period, which would have significant impact on the financial statements of the Company as of and for the year ended 31 December 2020 and require disclosure in the notes to the accompanying financial statements.
+There have been no significant events after the reporting period, which would have significant impact on the financial statements of the Company as at 31 December 2021 and/or require disclosure in notes to the accompanying financial statements.

-Belgrade, 23 April 2021
+Belgrade, 20 April 2022